 In September 2016, Shell started production at Stones in the US Gulf of Mexico.
-Stones is expected to produce around 50,000 barrels of oil equivalent per day (boe/d) when fully ramped up at the end of 2017.
 Stones is the world’s deepest and oil and gas project, operating in around 9,500 feet (2,900 meters ) of water in an ultra-deep area of the US Gulf of Mexico.

 The host facility for the world’s deepest offshore oil and gas project is a floating production, storage and offloading (FPSO) vessel.
 The FPSO connects to subsea infrastructure which produces oil and gas from reservoirs nearly 30,000 feet below sea level.
 Stones is Shell’s second producing field in the Lower Tertiary geologic frontier in the Gulf of Mexico, following Perdido in 2010.